-As I mentioned earlier the value of Avios points can vary significantly if redeemed for flights with numerous factors ultimately resulting in the value of the Avios points used.
-Examples of these can include destination, class of travel you’d be prepared to pay for and whether you’re using a 2-4-1 voucher to name but a few.
+As I mentioned earlier the value of Avios points can vary significantly if redeemed for flights, with numerous factors ultimately affecting the value of the Avios points used.
+Examples of these can include destination, class of travel you’re prepared to pay for and whether you’re using a 2-4-1 voucher to name but a few.

-At this stage I thought it would be useful to provide a couple of worked examples to show the how the value of avios points can vary.
+At this stage I thought it would be useful to provide a couple of worked examples to show how the value of Avios points can vary.

 This is perhaps one of the worst ways of redeeming Avios points.
 A return flight from London to New York in May would require a total of 26,000 Avios points and £375.32 in taxes.
 The same flight can be booked for £397.62 through the British Airways website.
 As such the value of Avios points in this instances would be worth a terrible 0.1p per point…

 In this instance (if you absolutely need to use your Avios!) you should choose to pay the cash price however use the ‘part pay with Avios’ option.
-You should be offered the ability to reduce the price by £100 with 17,000 avios.
-The reduced price of £297.62 requiring only 17,000 avios points is clearly a better opinion to redeeming the flight with 26,000 avios and paying a further £375.32 in taxes!
+You should be offered the ability to reduce the price by £100 with 17,000 Avios.
+The reduced price of £297.62 requiring only 17,000 Avios points is clearly a better option than redeeming the flight with 26,000 Avios and paying a further £375.32 in taxes!

 Example Two – Family travelling Club World during peak times

-With the British Airways sale currently on going, a number people are booking family holidays for the year.
-Heading to the sales page of the British Airways website (found here), a family of four would be able to fly to Bermuda for £1,796 per person in Easter Holidays.
-The same flights would require 120,000 avios points per person and a further £559.41 in taxes.
-The saving of £1,237 per person would provide a value of Avios Points of 1p per Avios point.
+With the British Airways sale currently ongoing, a number of people are booking family holidays for the year.
+Heading to the sales page of the British Airways website (found here), a family of four would be able to fly to Bermuda for £1,796 per person in the Easter Holidays.
+The same flights would require 120,000 Avios points per person and a further £559.41 in taxes.
+The saving of £1,237 per person would provide a value of 1p per Avios point.

-I would however highlight at this point, that if the family wouldn’t usually be prepared to pay for business class tickets then they should not base the value of that price.
+I would however highlight at this point, that if the family wouldn’t usually be prepared to pay for Business-Class tickets then they should not base the value from that price.
 If they would only ever be prepared to pay for economy then the saving should be based off that price.
-Whilst traveling business class may well have an intrinsic value to the individuals (lie flat beds etc) using points in this instance may not necessarily provide a real cash saving and as such should be taken into consideration.
+Whilst travelling Business Class may well have an intrinsic value to the individuals (lie flat beds, etc.) using points in this instance may not necessarily provide a real cash saving and as such should be taken into consideration.

 As regular readers will know, I believe that the 2-4-1 voucher offered with both the BA Amex and BA Premium Amex Card is one of the most generous credit card bonuses in the market.
-If you were to redeem the 2-4-1 voucher for a business class flight to say Sao Paulo and you would ordinarily be prepared to pay for the business class flights, your total saving may be somewhere in the region of £3,202 using 150,000 Avios points.
+If you were to redeem the 2-4-1 voucher for a Business-Class flight to say Sao Paulo and you would ordinarily be prepared to pay for that class of flight, your total saving may be somewhere in the region of £3,202 using 150,000 Avios points.
 This is calculated as follows:

 - 75,000 Avios per person each way equals 300,000